-Reducing motorize boating would reduce local and tourist use of the Ozette Lake and corresponding economic activity.
+Reducing motorized boating would reduce local and tourist use of the Ozette Lake and corresponding economic activity.
 This is yet another example where the Park has overlooked the interests and economic well being of our West End communities.
+The Juan de Fuca Scenic Byway Association has a strong interest in keeping/maintaining existing recreational opportunities for both local residents and travelers.
+Outdoor recreation is a major element in the area's quality of life and a draw for tourism.

 Perhaps these comments will inspire the Park to reassess their beliefs about the West End and develop an understanding of the people who live and work in the area.
 The Park provides numerous public presentations, solicits written and taped comments, and goes to great lengths to include this input in publications to document the public process.
 It is unclear; however, to what extent this solicited input influences park policies.
 We would recommend that the Park take a less imperial approach and talk with the people, not at them.
 Olympic National Park should develop a plan around 'Alternative A' which allows for the maintenance of existing park lands, roads and developed areas.
-This will provide a balance between the concerns of local citizens and the Olympic National Park as part of our community.
+This will help move the community's interaction with the Park from one where the Park draws conclusions prior to asking for input to one where the Park consults with the community to develop balanced solutions.